 Step 1: Earning Your Master’s Degree

 All states require clinical mental health counselors to earn a master’s degree to become licensed.
-Pursuing an online master’s degree in clinical mental health counseling could enable you to develop the advanced knowledge and skills to practice with clients and provide them with the personalized, supportive care they require and deserve.
+Pursuing a master’s degree in clinical mental health counseling could enable you to develop the advanced knowledge and skills to practice with clients and provide them with the personalized, supportive care they require and deserve.

 Step 2: Completing Supervised Clinical Hours